isaacayeni225/Palmoria-Group-HR-Analysis/README.md

 3. Bonus Payment Allocation: Guidelines for allocating bonus payments based on performance ratings.

 ## Conclusion
-The analysis provides a comprehensive overview of the company's HR data, highlighting areas of concern and opportunities for improvement.
-The recommendations aim to promote a more inclusive and equitable work environment, ensuring the Palmoria Group's success and reputation.
+The Palmoria Group HR Analysis aims to provide a comprehensive understanding of the company's employee data, focusing on gender distribution, performance ratings, salary structure, and compliance with minimum salary regulations.
+By achieving the project objectives, this analysis will deliver actionable insights and recommendations to promote gender equality, address potential biases and pay gaps, and ensure a more inclusive and equitable work environment.
+The findings of this analysis will enable the Palmoria Group to make informed decisions, drive positive change, and foster a workplace culture that values diversity and promotes employee well-being.